Estimation of False Discovery Proportion with Unknown Dependence: Simulation Studies

-In Table 3, we fix threshold value $t=0.001$ and reject the hypotheses when the dependence-adjusted $p$-values is smaller than 0.001.
+\textbf{Dependence adjusted testing procedure}.
+We compare the dependence-adjusted procedure described in section 3.5 with the fixed threshold procedure, that is, compare the $|Z_i|$ with a universal threshold without using the correlation information.
+Define the false negative rate $\FNR=E[T/(p-R)]$ where $T$ is the number of falsely accepted null hypotheses.
+With the same FDR level, a procedure with smaller false negative rate is more powerful.
+Since the advantage of dependence-adjusted procedure can be better demonstrated by an apparent factor-model structure, the following Table \ref{e5} only considers Models 1 \& 2.
+In Table \ref{e5}, we fix threshold value $t=0.001$ and reject the hypotheses when the dependence-adjusted $p$-values is smaller than 0.001.
 Then we find the corresponding threshold value for the fixed threshold procedure such that the FDR in the two testing procedures are approximately the same.
 To highlight the advantage of dependence-adjusted procedure, we reset $\bSigma_u$ as $0.1\bSigma_3$.
 The FNR for the dependence-adjusted procedure is smaller than that of the fixed threshold procedure, which suggests that dependence-adjusted procedure is more powerful.
 In Fan, Han \& Gu (2012), they have shown numerically that if the covariance is known, the advantage of dependence-adjusted procedure is even more substantial.
-Note that in Table 3, $p_1=200$ compared with $p=1000$, implying that the better performance of the dependence-adjusted procedure is not limited to sparse situation.
+Note that in Table \ref{e5}, $p_1=200$ compared with $p=1000$, implying that the better performance of the dependence-adjusted procedure is not limited to sparse situation.
 This is expected since subtracting common factors out make the problem have a higher signal to noise ratio.

+Additional simulation results regarding comparison with known covariance matrix case can be found in Supplementary Materials.
+The basic findings are that under apparent factor model structure the estimation errors of covariance matrix have limited impact (see Figures 1 \& 2 there) and methods [the least-absolute deviation (\ref{eq10}), the least-squares estimate (\ref{eq11}), SCAD (\ref{eq8})] for extracting unobservable realized latent factors are all effective.